help

 FAQ

-how do I dictate without leaving the app I am in?
+how do I dictate into another app without leaving the one I am in?

 set a target app per hotkey slot in settings → hotkeys. when you hold the hotkey and speak, HeyClanker types into that target without bringing it forward. your current window stays focused. great for dictating into Discord while you stay in your game, or into a terminal on a second monitor while a meeting runs on the first.